RobTillaart/PCA9551/README.md

 This experimental library is to control the I2C PCA9551 PWM extender.

--- CHECK ALL BELOW --

-This device has two possible hardcoded I2C addresses 0x62 and 0x63, see table below.
+This device has seven possible I2C addresses 0x60 to 0x67, by means of 3 address lines.
 If you need to connect more PCA9551 devices to a single I2C bus you need a I2C multiplexer like https://github.com/RobTillaart/TCA9548.